-- JW Marriot Bao’an – Shenzhen Bao’an International Airport can sometimes take over 1 hour to reach from the Shenzhen Convention & Exhibition Center.
-As a result, fair visitors who have an early flight to catch may wish to take a night’s stay at the JW Marriot Bao’an, which is situated around 30 minutes from the airport.
+- JW Marriott Bao’an – Reaching the Shenzhen Bao’an International Airport can sometimes take over 1 hour from the Shenzhen Convention & Exhibition Center.
+As a result, fair visitors who have an early flight to catch may wish to take a night’s stay at the JW Marriott Bao’an, which is situated about 30 minutes from the airport.

 - The St. Regis Shenzhen – Occupying the 75th to 98th floors of the 441m high KK100 skyscraper is The St.Regis Shenzhen.
 The building is the 14th tallest in the world and offers arguably the most breathtaking view in the city.
-Social All-Day Dining is the perfect setting to dine with clients after the fair and you can head up to The Drawing Room if in need of a stiff drink after a whole day on the exhibition floor.
+Social All-Day Dining is the perfect setting to dine with clients after the fair.
+You can also head up to The Drawing Room if in need of a well-deserved drink after an entire day on the exhibition floor.

-- McCawley’s – A mainstay of the Shenzhen bar scene, McCawley’s Irish bar is a great place to grab some classic pub food and watch some sport after a tiring day at the fair.
+- McCawley’s – A mainstay of the Shenzhen bar scene, McCawley’s Irish bar is a great place to grab some classic pub food and catch up on sports after a tiring day at the fair.

 - Braceria Pugliese – is an authentic Italian restaurant and wine bar with dishes originating from the Puglia region of Italy.
-Their menu features a great selection of pasta, snacks and, of course, truly Italian pizza!
+Their menu features a great selection of pasta, snacks, and of course, genuine Italian pizza!

-- Mambo –Located in Futian, this Mexican restaurant & bar is always introducing new fusion flavors and keeps going until the early hours of the morn.
+- Mambo –Located in Futian, this Mexican restaurant & bar is always introducing new fusion flavors and keeps open until the early hours of the morning.

 - Luohu Commercial City – Located right next to the Luohu border, Luohu Commerical City gives fairgoers a chance to do any last-minute shopping.
 The five-floor mall is home to hundreds of small shops selling anything from tailored suits, golf club sets, casual business wear, and sportswear.

-- Windows Of The World –Windows Of The World boasts more than 130 reproductions of famous landmarks from around the globe, which has seen the theme park become one of the city’s most popular tourist destination.
-Those who took a break from the fair can see a 108m tall Eiffel Tower while being stood between The Pyramids and Taj Mahal.
+- Window Of The World –Window Of The World boasts more than 130 reproductions of famous landmarks from around the globe.
+The theme park has become one of the city’s most popular tourist destinations.
+Those who take a break from the fair can see a 108m tall Eiffel Tower while standing between The Pyramids of Giza and the Taj Mahal.